cosmos/ibc-go/docs/architecture/adr-002-go-package-versioning.md

 ## Decision

 Supporting importing multiple versions of ibc-go requires a non-trivial amount of complexity.
-It is also unclear when a user of the ibc-go code would need to multiple versions of ibc-go.
+It is unclear when a user of the ibc-go code would need to multiple versions of ibc-go.
 Until there is an overwhelming reason to support importing multiple versions of ibc-go:

 Major releases cannot be imported simultaneously.